Pre-signing token risk checks from Windsurf

 5. Make the audit trail visible

-Every Hive response includes fetched_at.
-Have Cascade emit the timestamp into a project log so you have a verifiable record of which security state the agent was reasoning over at decision time.
+Hive execution metadata includes fetched_at.
+Have Cascade emit the returned timestamp into a project log so you have a record of which security state the agent was reasoning over at decision time.

 Example prompt

 I want to swap ETH for token 0x...xyz on Base.
-Write the transaction code, but first verify the token is safe — refuse if it's a honeypot or has high rugpull risk.
+Write the transaction code, but first inspect token-risk evidence with Hive and return pass, block, or escalate.
+Refuse if it's a honeypot or has high rugpull risk.

 Related glossary terms